bernie-skipole/minilineplot/README.md

 If chart text starts overlapping, either decrease font size, or increase the image size while keeping fontsize the same.

+All arguments are also object attributes, and can be changed as required.

 Methods

 *to_string(xml_declaration = False)*